mui/mui-x/docs/data/data-grid/server-side-data/index.md

 ## Updating data 🚧

-This feature is yet to be implemented, when completed, the method `dataSource.updateRow` will be called with the `GridRowModel` whenever the user edits a row.
+This feature is yet to be implemented, when completed, the method `unstable_dataSource.updateRow` will be called with the `GridRowModel` whenever the user edits a row.
 It will work in a similar way as the `processRowUpdate` prop.

 Feel free to upvote the related GitHub [issue](https://github.com/mui/mui-x/issues/13261) to see this feature land faster.